leisegang/kjokkenskapet/README.md

 Ny nettside til kjøkkenskapet

-This is a Bachelor assignment
+This is a Bachelor assignment at the University of Agder, Kristiansand, Norway